 There are 9 different planning approval pathways in NSW.
-The size and scale of the development will determine which of the assessment pathways is appropriate.
+The size and scale of a development will determine which of the assessment pathways applies.

-Many types of minor home renovations and small building projects such as the erection of a carport, balcony, deck or garden shed don't need a planning or building approval.
+Many types of minor home renovations and small building projects such as the erection of a carport, balcony, deck or garden shed do not need a planning or building approval.
 These types of projects are called exempt development.
-As long as the building project meets specific development standards and land requirements, no planning or building approval is needed.
+If a building project meets specific development standards and land requirements, no planning or building approval is needed.

 Other straightforward, low impact residential, commercial and industrial developments that do require planning approval may qualify for a fast track approval process known as complying development.
-If the application meets specific standards and land requirements a Complying Development Certificate (CDC) can be obtained through your local Council or an accredited certifier without the need for a full development application.
+If an application meets specific standards and land requirements a complying development certificate (CDC) can be obtained through your local Council or an accredited certifier without the need for a full development application (DA).

 Find out more about all 9 planning approval pathways in NSW:

-The Environmental Planning and Assessment Act 1979 (EP&A Act) sets out the laws under which planning in NSW takes place.
-The main parts of the EP&A Act that relate to development assessment and approval are Part 4 (Development Assessment) and Part 5 (Environmental assessment).
+The main parts of the EP&A Act that relate to development assessment and approval are Part 4 (Development assessment) and Part 5 (Environmental assessment).

-The Minister responsible for the Act is the Minister for Planning and Public Spaces.
+The minister responsible for the EP&A Act is the Minister for Planning and Public Spaces.

-Schedule 3 of the EP&A Regulation defines the types of designated development that will have a high impact (e.g. likely to generate pollution), or are located in or near an environmentally sensitive area (e.g. a wetland), and warrant a detailed environmental impact statement.
+Schedule 3 to the EP&A Regulation defines development that will have a high impact (for example if it is likely to generate significant pollution) or are in or near an environmentally sensitive area (for example a wetland).
+This is known as designated development and warrants a detailed environmental impact statement.

 Environmental planning instruments are statutory plans made under Part 3 of the EP&A Act that guide development and land use.
-These plans include State Environmental Planning Policies (SEPPs) and Local Environmental Plans (LEPs).
+These plans include SEPPs and LEPs.

 SEPPs can also identify:

-- the development assessment system that applies to developments (e.g. whether a development is State significant)
+- the development assessment system that applies to developments (for example whether a development is state significant development)

-- the type of environmental assessment that is required (e.g. whether an environmental impact statement is required).
+- the type of environmental assessment that is required (for example whether an environmental impact statement is required).

 Key SEPPs relating to the assessment system include:

-- State Environmental Planning Policy (State and Regional Development) 2011
+- State Environmental Planning Policy (Exempt and Complying Development Codes) 2008

-- State Environmental Planning Policy (Major Development) 2005
+- State Environmental Planning Policy (Planning Systems) 2021

-- State Environmental Planning Policy (Mining, Petroleum Production and Extractive Industries) 2007
+- State Environmental Planning Policy (Resources and Energy) 2021.

-Local Environmental Plans list the types of development that are allowed in each zone of a local government area, and those that do not need development consent.
+LEPs list development types that are allowed in each zone of a local government area, those that are prohibited, and types of development that do not need development consent.